picibird/hbs/README.md

 This is the opensource version of the hybrid bookshelf.
 A [commercial version](http://www.hybridbookshelf.de/#welcome) with additional features and support is offered by [picibird](http://www.picibird.com "picibird").

 The project started off with the master thesis [Blended Shelf](http://zenodo.org/record/17947#.V0QpQZGLRaQ) of [Eike Kleinert](http://www.eikekleiner.de/) at the [human computer interaction department](http://hci.uni-konstanz.de/) at [the university of konstanz](https://www.uni-konstanz.de/).
 The thesis evaluates a 3D bookshelf metaphor to visualize and interact with books and ebooks in a natural and appealing way and is part of the research project [blended library](http://hci.uni-konstanz.de/index.php?a=research&b=projects&c=8609071).

-  one of many library related research projects  insised the at the human-computer interaction departement at the university of Konstanz .

-The University of Konstanz initiated the project based on the master thesis of Eike Kleinert.
+Convinced by the prorotype's potential the [Kommunikations-, Informations-, Medienzentrum (KIM)](https://www.kim.uni-konstanz.de/) library service of the university of konstanz started the hybrid bookshelf project funded by the [MWK Baden-Württemberg](https://mwk.baden-wuerttemberg.de/de/ministerium/).

 ## Library Data Unifier ##